 Review: Pera Palace Hotel , Istanbul

-When I do book a luxury hotel, I look for style and value for money.
+When I do book a luxury hotel, I look for style, uniqueness and value for money.
 The Pera Palace Hotel has it all.
-And more, I barely find words to sing its praises.
+And I barely find words to sing its praises.

 I first came across this historic hotel in the heart of Beyoglu on my first really faraway trip, in 1996.

-My friend and I were students and took a rock-bottom price trip to see Istanbul in three days!
-What was almost more exciting than to fly in a very old Tupolev-152 with an Original Soviet interior and Cyrillic signage was casting a glance at the then well dusty grand old hotel.
-It was closed for a few years and re-opened in 2010 under the management of Jumeirah Hotels, an Emirati luxury hotel chain.
+My friend and I were students and took a cheap trip to see Istanbul in three days!
+What was almost more exciting than to fly in anold Tupolev-152 with an original Soviet interior and Cyrillic signage was viewing this grand old hotel, which was a bit dusty and neglected back then.
+It closed for a few years and re-opened in 2010 under the management of Jumeirah Hotels, an Emirati luxury hotel chain.
 And, just over 20 years later, I finally returned to stay here.

 This hotel has an impressive history, dating back to 1895, when it was commissioned to host travellers on the Orient Express.
 It was the first hotel in Turkey to offer electricity, and ran the country’s first elevator.
 Like many buildings in the area, it wouldn’t look out of place in Paris.
 Its exterior is distinctly Haussmann-period French.
 In fact, it was designed by a French Levantine architect, and elegantly married European and Oriental style.